-The Chief Investigator of the Office of Transport Safety Investigations was established on 1 July 2005 as a statutory authority under the Transport Administration Act 1988 as amended.
-The principal objective of this agency is to conduct investigations into rail and passenger transport accidents or incidents under the Rail Safety Act 2008 and the Passenger Transport Act 1990.
+The Chief Investigator of the Office of Transport Safety Investigations (the Office) was established on 1 July 2005 as a statutory authority under the Transport Administration Act 1988 as amended.
+The principal objective of this Office is to conduct investigations into rail and passenger transport accidents or incidents under the Rail Safety Act 2008 and the Passenger Transport Act 1990.

-The agency is a not-for-profit entity, as profit is not its principal objective and it has no cash generating units.
+The Office is a not-for-profit entity, as profit is not its principal objective and it has no cash generating units.
 The reporting entity is consolidated as part of the NSW Total State Sector Accounts.

-These financial statements have been authorised for issue by the Chief Investigator on 18 October 2010.
+These financial statements have been authorised for issue by the Chief Investigator of the Office of Transport Safety Investigations on 31 October 2011.